 Besides regular weekend Flight Training, the Vancouver Soaring Association (VSA) offers its members week-long gliding courses designed for people with no previous flying experience or people with previous power/glider flying experience, who have an unfulfilled desire to learn to fly gliders and a passion for outdoor activities.
-The VSA is planning three one-week courses in this season.
-The courses are popular, and space is limited.
-It is recommended that those students who have no glider flying experience have at least 4 glider flights before the course.
-This can be easily achieved by either;

 - coming out to the Hope airfield a few weekends prior to the course and joining the VSA and enjoying regular weekend training, or

 - by purchasing a 4-Flight Package.
 The 4 flights can be done over several days, and it is recommended that this is done over at least two weekends.
 The idea of the 4- flight package is for the prospective member/student to find out if this is really for him or her.
 A 4-Flight Package can be converted to full membership at any time in the same soaring season.

 Doing a number of flights before the course will ensure that you are physically and mentally prepared for the gliding course, and that you are not starting off right at the beginning of your training.
 This way you will maximize your training while on the course towards becoming a licenced glider pilot.